fork-for-review/bcoa.com/src/pages/projects/lift-huntington.md

     image: /images/uploads/lift_huntington_-2-cropped.jpg
     type: image
 ---
 LIFT Next Level Floats' has established a second location in Huntington.
 LIFT Next Level Floats is a boutique sensory deprivation spa, the first dedicated spa of its kind in NYC.
 The program consists of private soundproof and lightproof float rooms, each which contain a heavily salinated warm water tank for floating.
 The experience results in a deep state of relaxation and a heightened sense of perception.
 Upon exiting the private rooms, the users enter the decompression lounge which allows for a gentle transition back into daily stimuli.
-Unlike the Brooklyn location, this new retail space was a white box.
-BC—OA introduces the Brooklyn material palette of fir plywood, reclaimed steel and industrial grade wool felt to bring the brand to a new audience.
+BC—OA introduces a material palette of fir plywood, reclaimed steel and industrial grade wool felt to respond to the existing brick perimeter walls and concrete floors.
 These rich and natural materials produce a diverse and tactile palette which invites the touch.